 Laura P. Shaw

-After attending the University of Maine Law School and graduating first in her class, Laura went on to clerk for the former Chief Justice of the Maine Supreme Court, Honorable Leigh I. Saufley.
-Much of her attention during her education was (and is) focused on immigration law – for which she received multiple awards – however, we’ve yet to see a legal problem Laura can’t solve.
+After attending the University of Maine School of Law and graduating first in her class, Laura went on to clerk for the former Chief Justice of the Maine Supreme Court.
+Much of her attention during her education was focused on immigration law – for which she received multiple awards – however, we’ve yet to see a legal problem Laura can’t solve.
 Her ability to read at superhuman speeds and pick out relevant details and mistakes both inspires and terrifies the rest of the office.
 On top of that, her briefs and memoranda are, for all intents and purposes, perfect – seriously, she’s received multiple awards for her legal writing as well.

 Luckily for us, Laura brought her impressive talents and unique experience to Camden and we’ve been learning from her ever since.
 Laura began practicing in Camden in 2016 and since that time, she has had what can only be described as a “general” practice, handling matters in the areas of immigration law, criminal law, complex civil litigation, personal injury law, appellate law, and more.
 Regardless of the case type, she consistently acts as a formidable advocate for her clients, seeking justice at every step of the way.
 Laura is also the legal studies coordinator of a fellowship program directed by the University of Maine and State Forensic Service where she teaches case law to future forensic psychologists.